 Penalties relating to VMS are outlined in the Fisheries (Satellite Vessel Monitoring) Regulations 1993.

-Every person commits an offence who,-

-- (a) Without the approval of the chief executive, removes from a fishing vessel any automatic location communicator that is required to be carried and operated on board the vessel; or - (b) Interferes with any automatic location communicator to such an extent that the device-

-At-Sea Inspections (i) No longer complies with the type approval granted in respect of the device; or (ii) No longer operates in accordance with the manufacturer's specifications; or (c) Fails to notify the chief executive of any matter required by or under these regulations to be notified to the chief executive; or (d) Supplies false or misleading information to the chief executive for the purposes of these regulations; or (e) Fails to comply with any other provision of these regulations.
+Every person commits an offence who,- (a) Without the approval of the chief executive, removes from a fishing vessel any automatic location communicator that is required to be carried and operated on board the vessel; or (b) Interferes with any automatic location communicator to such an extent that the device-(i) No longer complies with the type approval granted in respect of the device; or (ii) No longer operates in accordance with the manufacturer's specifications; or (c) Fails to notify the chief executive of any matter required by or under these regulations to be notified to the chief executive; or (d) Supplies false or misleading information to the chief executive for the purposes of these regulations; or (e) Fails to comply with any other provision of these regulations.
 Every person who commits an offence against these regulations is liable on summary conviction to a fine not exceeding \$100,000NZD and, if the offence is a continuing one, to a further fine not exceeding \$1,000NZD for each day during which the offence is continued.
-Specify: i.
-The coverage level of at sea inspections (e.g. % of SBT trips inspected):- New Zealand relies on 100% observer coverage within the charter fleet to ensure high levels of compliance and conducts inspections at port following vessel arrival and prior to departure.
+Specify: At-Sea Inspections i.
+The coverage level of at sea inspections (e.g. % of SBT trips inspected):-New Zealand relies on 100% observer coverage within the charter fleet to ensure high levels of compliance and conducts inspections at port following vessel arrival and prior to departure.
 The domestic fleet typically operate with much shorter trips in order to access the fresh tuna market making at-sea inspections difficult.
 New Zealand instead focuses its efforts on port inspections and other domestic reporting requirements that enable it to monitor product throughout the supply chain. ii.
-Other relevant information 3 :- All inspections, whether at sea or elsewhere, are conducted based on risk assessment of the entities involved.
-Other (use of masthead cameras etc.) New Zealand conducts regular aerial surveillance to monitor the activity of fishing vessels in its national jurisdiction.
-New Zealand also imposes penalties (called deemed values) on catches in excess of quota.
+Other relevant information4:-All inspections, whether at sea or elsewhere, are conducted based on risk assessment of the entities involved.
+Other (use of New Zealand conducts regular aerial surveillance to monitor the activity of fishing vessels masthead in its national jurisdiction.
+New Zealand also imposes penalties (called deemed values) on cameras etc.) catches in excess of quota.
 Catch against quota is monitored on a monthly basis and the penalties are applied throughout the year as required.
 This system ensures that New Zealand remains within its national allocation.
-Use of electronic monitoring is currently being trialled in inshore fisheries, and these trials will be reviewed for application to longline fisheries.